pranavjainjs/mercury/README.md

 2. `cd mercury`
 3. mkdir build
 4. `cd build`
-5. Run `cmake ..`.
+5. Run `cmake ..` in Linux systems / `cmake .. -G "MinGW Makefiles"` in Windows systems (to make MinGW Makefiles).
 Makefile will be created in build directory.
 6. Run `make`.
 Now, the executable `build/mercury` should be created.

 ### Running